codeberg-io/AppcoinsUnityPlugin/README.md

 ## To make sure integration is ok
 **Testing POA**

-If you enabled POA, on the AppCoinsUnity object, the expected flow for the app is to show you a notification saying that the POA started
+If you enabled PoA, on the AppCoinsUnity object, the expected flow for the app is to show you a notification saying that the PoA started

 ![picture](Screenshots/poa.png)

 **Testing IAB**

-To test your purchases just follow the normal flow you do to trigger them.
-When they're triggered this screen should show up:
+To test your purchases, just follow the normal flow you do to trigger them.
+When they're triggered, this screen should show up:

 ![picture](https://www.appstorefoundation.org/img/image-howto-donate.gif)